While we’ve covered some pragmatic tips for B2B email marketing before, this post is dedicated to legal and ethical aspects of this marketing tactic.

 The laws main provisions are:

-- Give them a way out – CAN SPAM demands that your email give recipients a method to opt-out from your list.
-You must provide an email address, or other Internet-based point of contact, that allows recipients to elect to no longer get email messages from you.
-You are required by law to honor all such requests.
+- Give them a way out – CAN-SPAM demands that your email give recipients a method to opt-out from your list.
+You must provide an email address, or another Internet-based point of contact, that allows recipients to elect to no longer get email messages from you.
+You are required by law to honour all such requests.

-- Identify yourself and your message – CAN SPAM requires that commercial email be identified as an advertisement and include the sender’s postal address.
-Your email must contain a clear notice informing the recipient that your message is an advertisement and that the he or she can choose to no longer receive commercial emails from you.
+- Identify yourself and your message – CAN-SPAM requires that commercial email is identified as an advertisement and include the sender’s postal address.
+Your email must contain a clear notice informing the recipient that your message is an advertisement and that he or she can choose to no longer receive commercial emails from you.
 Your message must also include a valid physical postal address for you and/or your business.

 Remember the golden rule…